 I’m talking about the 365 grateful project I started January 1st.
-I did such a good job there for a few weeks, of finding things I’m grateful for every day.
-But just like those resolutions we make at the beginning of a fresh year and almost always break, I faltered.
+For a few weeks I did such a good job of finding things I’m grateful for every day.
+But just like those resolutions we make at the beginning of a fresh year and break, I faltered.
 I failed.

 You see where this is going, don’t you?
-It isn’t about finding spectacular or extraordinary things, right?
-It’s about finding something, even the smallest thing, every single day which is, I have to say, very uncomfortable for me.
+The 365 grateful project isn’t about finding spectacular or extraordinary things, right?
+It’s about finding something, even the tiniest of things, every single day which is, I have to say, very uncomfortable for me.

 I reject the notion that every day is sunshine and roses.
-I know better than that.
-And I have never trusted people who only show me their perfect, positive disposition.
+And I have never trusted people who only show me their perfect, positive happy lives.
 What a bunch of crap that is.
-You may think you’re fooling everyone on Facebook/Instagram/Twitter with your “so blessed” hashtags and pictures of smiling kids, but I don’t fall in that category.
+You may think you’re fooling everyone on Facebook/Instagram/Twitter with your “blessed” hashtags and pictures of smiling kids, gourmet meals, perfect relationships, and vacations.

 I know that some days are clouds and tears and depression.
 And some days are filled with anger and resentment and chaos and regret.
 Bad hair days.
 Bad parenting days.
 No money days.
 Cold sores and blisters and diarrhea.
 That is my life.
 That is real.
 That is authentic.

-In all that I forgot one important thing.
-That finding and taking the time to stop and document something, even the tiniest thing or things, I am grateful for every single day is a huge departure for me.
-It is a very different way to live than I had lived, stumbling in and out of every day buoyed this way and that by the events of the day.
-And, for a while, this new way of living is going to seem uncomfortable.
+In all of that, I forgot one important thing.
+That finding and taking the time to stop and document something I am grateful for every single day is a huge departure for me.
+It is a very different way to live.
+It’s about intention.
+It’s about mining the good out of the bad.
+And for a while, this new way of living is going to seem uncomfortable.
 Like I am wearing my shoes on the wrong feet.
-Until it’s not anymore.
+Until it’s not uncomfortable anymore.

-I am going to start again, with the 365 grateful project.
-And I will finish.
-So I just want to be clear about one thing…
+I am going to start again with the 365 grateful project, but I just want to be clear about one thing…

 I have scabs on my knees.